tomqsm/lgs-letsweb-github-site/content/pl/portfolio/itmagination/paramount.md

 Streaming platform backend handling user registration, user account management, payments, content engagement.
 Project consisted of initially four developers and a scrum master.
 With me another two developers joined and a product owner.
 Later on another three developers joined.
 The American version of the platform had a dedicated team of developers in the USA.
 The work was remote 100% with quarterly meetings in Warsaw.

 Responsibilities:
-- Analysis of existing components interoperability and bug fixing, refactoring and development of new features.
+- Analysis of the existing components interoperability and bug fixing, refactoring and development of new features.
-- Encapsulating features in Java packages in view of creation microservices.
+- Encapsulating features in Java packages in view of migrating them from the monolith to microservices.
-- Improving code quality against quality assurance tools (Sonar, spotless) and test coverage.
+- Improving a) code quality against quality assurance tools (Sonar, spotless) and b) test coverage.
+Reduction of the technical debt.
-- Participation in daily scrum meetings and daily meetings with the US part of the project team.
+- Participation in daily scrum meetings including daily meetings with the US part of the project team.